matthewkling/phylospatial/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# spatialphy
+# phylospatial

 <!-- badges: start -->
 <!-- badges: end -->

-`spatialphy` is an R package for spatial phylogentic analysis.
+`phylospatial` is an R package for spatial phylogentic analysis.
 The field of spatial phylogenetics focuses on accounting for evolutionary relationships among taxa when describing biodiversity patterns, an approach that has a number of advantages over species-based accounting.
 This library currently includes functions for computing: